liborty/rstats/README.md

 * `Quasi\Marginal Median` is the point minimising sums of distances separately in each dimension (its coordinates are 1-d medians along each axis).
 It is a mistaken concept which we do not use here.

 * `Tukey Median` is the point maximising `Tukey's Depth`, which is the minimum number of (outlying) points found in a hemisphere in any direction.
-Potentially useful concept but not yet implemented here, as its advantages over GM are not clear.
+Potentially useful concept but not yet implemented here, as its advantages over `gm` are not clear.

 * `Medoid` is the member of the set with the least sum of distances to all other members.

 * `Outlier` is the member of the set with the greatest sum of distances to all other members.

 * `Median or the true geometric median (gm)`, is the point (generally non member), which minimises the sum of distances to all members.
 This is the one we want.
-It is much less susceptible to outliers and is rotation independent.
+It is much less susceptible to outliers than centroid.
+In addition, unlike quasi median, `gm` is rotation independent.

 * `Zero median vector` is obtained by subtracting the geometric median.
 This is a proposed  alternative to the commonly used `zero mean vector`, obtained by subtracting the centroid.

-* `Comediance` is similar to covariance, except zero median vectors are used to compute it  instead of zero mean vectors.
+* `Comediance` is similar to `covariance`, except zero median vectors are used to compute it,  instead of zero mean vectors.

 ## Appendix II: Recent Releases

+* **Version 0.8.5** Split `MutVectors` trait into `MutStats` (with no arguments) and `MutVecg` (with one generic argument).
+They are both still implemented only for f64 and will remain so.
+However, it is now possible, for example, to mutably subtract a slice of any end type.
+This allowed the deletion of `mutvaddu8` and `mutvsubu8` as special cases.
+Fixed some in-code tests that were not yet using the new `Vecg` trait.
+Trait `VecVecf64` generalised and renamed to `VecVec`.

 * **Version 0.8.4** Significant reorganisation. `Vecf64` trait and its source module `vecf64.rs` have been replaced by `Vecg` generic trait and `vecg.rs` module respectively.
-Numerous methods have been sorted more carefully into `Stats` trait or `Vecg` trait, according to whether or not they take an argument.
-Some methods have been also moved out of `Vecu8` trait and generalised in the process.
-Methods remaining in `Vecu8` now all have names ending in `u8` for clarity and to avoid conflicts with their generic equivalents.
+Numerous methods have been sorted more carefully into `Vecg` trait or `Stats` trait, according to whether or not they take an argument.
+Some methods have also been moved out of `Vecu8` trait and generalised in the process.
+Methods remaining in `Vecu8` now all have names ending in `u8` for clarity and to avoid confusion with their generic versions.
 Some bugs in entropy methods have been fixed.

 * **Version 0.8.3** Simplification of generic `Stats`. `GSlice` is no longer needed.
 The only restriction remaining is the necessity to explicitly convert `&[i64] -> &[f64]`, using function `statsg::i64tof64(s: &[i64])`.
 All other end types are fine.
 This made possible the removal of two modules, `statsf64.rs` and `stasi64.rs`.
 They are now superceded by a single generic `statsg.rs`.
 This rationalisation work will continue with the remaining traits as well.